 For a complete copy of our contract and health guarantee, please contact us.

-When someone backs out of a kitten, not only has he already lost other potential homes by being unavailable, I must re-advertise, and re-screen potential adopters, all in a shorter amount of time.
-This can be very time-consuming.
+When someone backs out of a kitten, not only has he already lost other potential homes by being unavailable, I must often keep/house kittens for a longer period of time, re-advertise, and re-screen potential adopters, all in a shorter amount of time.

 For the health and safety of all our cats, we consider ourselves to be a “closed cattery”.
 The safest catteries are closed catteries, and your veterinarian will also appreciate this fact.
 This means we take all precautionary measures to keep our cats and kittens healthy by reducing all possible health risks.